Allegations against staff, volunteers or foster carers (Former LADO)

-All allegations made against staff (including volunteers) that call into question their suitability to work with or be in a position of trust with children, whether made about events in their private or professional life, need to be formally recorded on a LADO Referral form and sent to the Designated Officer, formerly known as Local Authority Designated Officer (LADO).
+All allegations made against staff (including volunteers and foster carers) that call into question their suitability to work with or be in a position of trust with children, whether made about events in their private or professional life, need to be formally recorded on a LADO Referral form and sent to the Designated Officer, formerly known as Local Authority Designated Officer (LADO).

 The referral form, in Resources below, must be filled in for every case where it is alleged that a person working with children has: